Prime detecting quasi-modular forms in higher level

 Set $\alpha_0:= \max_{f}\left\{\alpha_f := j_f + \frac{k_f +1}{2}\right\}$.
 Summing over the primes, and using the prime number theorem in this setting (see \cite[Theorem 5.13]{IwaniecKowalski}) gives us

 Similarly,

-Appealing to Rankin-Selberg theory and the Selberg orthogonality conjecture \cite{LY}, the sum over $p$ of $|c_F(p)|^2$ is dominated by the diagonal term.
+Appealing to Rankin-Selberg theory and the Selberg orthogonality conjecture (a theorem in this case) \cite[Corollary 1.5]{LY}, the sum over $p$ of $|c_F(p)|^2$ is dominated by the diagonal term.
 In particular the leading order of the asymptotic is obtained from the forms of the largest weight.
 Plugging this all in we get,

 where $\beta_0 = 2\alpha_0-1$.
 It follows from Deligne's bound that for all prime $p$,

 where $\|P\|=\sum_{r=0}^{m} |A_r|$ if $P(x)=\sum_{r=0}^m A_rx^r\in \mathbb{C}[x]$ and $C_F>0$ is a constant.
 This yields